Louis Tregardt: Northward trek

 Tregardt coordinated his movements with those of his friend Hendrik Potgieter, who was to follow his trail.
 Tregardt started the northward trek with eight families besides his own, and was joined by the trek of Johannes (Hans) van Rensburg, another farmer living in exile.
 Tregardt and Van Rensburg were the first of the voortrekkers to pass near Thaba Nchu, where the Barolong tribe of chief Moroka II was resident.

 Upon reaching the Strydpoortberg in the current Limpopo Province, Tregardt and Van Rensburg parted ways, after Tregardt argued that Van Rensburg was expending his ammunition excessively in his pursuit of ivory.
 Van Rensburg would not be seen again; he and his trek of forty-nine persons were killed in June 1836 by a troop of Tsonga at a ford in Limpopo River, after a night-long assault.

 Tregardt sojourned at the salt pan on the Zoutpansberg's western promontory from May to August 1836, where he was visited by Potgieter's scouting party, who assured him that they would soon catch up and join his trek.
 Potgieter departed northwards in an unsuccessful search for Van Rensburg.
-In July Tregardt took up the search in an easterly direction, and reached Sakana's kraal on the Limpopo, where the Van Rensburg clan were likely decimated.
+In July, Tregardt took up the search in an easterly direction, and reached Sakana's kraal on the Limpopo, where the Van Rensburg clan were likely decimated.
 Here a premonition of danger and treachery caused Tregardt to return homeward, all but convinced of Van Rensburg's fate.

-In November 1836 Tregardt moved his camp eastwards to more agreeable climes in the vicinity of the later Schoemansdal and Louis Trichardt town, a quarter known to local tribes as Dzanani.
+In November 1836, Tregardt moved his camp eastwards to more agreeable climes in the vicinity of what would later be known as Schoemansdal and Louis Trichardt, a quarter known to the Vhavenda nation who occupied the land at the time as Dzanani.
 His party was to stay here until June 1837, in which time they built rudimentary houses, a workshop and a school for the twenty-one children.
 Here Tregardt is said to have intervened in a succession struggle between the sons of the late chief Mpofu.
 Tregardt would have assisted his son Rasethau (i.e. Ramabulana) in retaking the chieftainship from his younger brother Ramavhoya.
 Tregardt's account of this incident was however torn from his diary at an unknown time.
 For this assistance, and for protection against Matabele raiding parties, Rasethau evidently gave Tregardt freedom to occupy land and access to hunting grounds.
 Potgieter's trek, delayed by conflicts to the south, was however not forthcoming.

 From June to August 1837 Tregardt's party camped eastwards at the Doorn river (current Doorn River farm), whereafter they departed from the Zoutpansberg to find a new home or trading route to the sea.
 Their limited communications with the Portuguese indicated that they would be welcomed, and that the east coast was sparsely populated.